Fly Fishing Leader Length: Ultimate Best Guide

 Nymphs

 In deeper or slower water, fluorocarbon can be especially helpful because it sinks more readily than monofilament.
-If you need to reach fish holding low in the water column, a slightly longer and denser setup may improve your odds.
+If you need to reach fish holding low in the water column, a longer and denser setup may improve your odds.

 Streamers